 The determination of fault is critical to how much or even if you can recover for your injuries.
 West Virginia law says that a person can seek financial recovery from another for injuries from an accident as long as the injured person is not more than 50% responsible for the accident.
 If the injured person is more than 50% responsible for the accident, all recovery is barred.
 If the injured person is 50% or less responsible then the recovery is reduced by the injured person’s percentage of fault.

 A common reason that a motorcyclist might be assessed some responsibility for an accident is speeding.
-Another reason might be that the motorcyclist made a sudden ‘unsafe’ lane change.
-Or maybe it will be suggested that a motorcycle was following another vehicle too closely.
+Another reason might be that the motorcyclist made a sudden ‘unsafe’ lane change, or the road conditions made it difficult for the motorcyclist to drive safely.
+Or maybe it will be suggested that a motorcycle was following another motor vehicle too closely.
 A good motorcycle accident lawyer will know how to minimize any behavior on the part of the motorcyclist that might influence the determination of fault for the accident.

 Injuries Commonly Sustained in Motorcycle Accidents

 When you think of the kinds of injuries that might occur in motorcycle accidents, head injuries come to mind.
 That may be because the only kind of protective equipment that is usually mandated is a motorcycle helmet.
 In actuality, injuries to the legs and feet make up 30% of the injuries resulting from motorcycle accidents while personal injuries to the head and neck account for 22%.
 Other injuries may include:

 - Wrongful death

 What Compensation Is Available for Motorcycle Accident Injuries?